HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 There are three primary pages in the UI where MLMD encounters happen, the Run Details, Artifacts, and Executions page.

-The execution page can be removed entirely since all information will be present in the run Task nodes in the run graph.
+The execution page can be removed entirely since all information will be present in the run task nodes in the run graph.
 The FrontEnd will need to be updated to ensure all relevant information will continue to be surfaced in a Task Node's details sidebar.

 For run details, MLMD data is fetched in `RuntimeNodeDetailsV2.tsx` via: